All Episodes

 He is personally picking the targets on the drone kill list.

-Now the same news organizations are doing stories about how dangerous it is that the president has reserved for himself the ability and the authority to just kill anybody that they think might be involved with terrorism, al-Qaeda and all that.
+Now, the same news organizations are doing stories about how dangerous it is that the president has reserved for himself the ability and the authority to just kill anybody that they think might be involved with terrorism, al-Qaeda, and all that, that they think.

-So what happened to all this praise for how the gutsy no nonsense brave, courageous president Obama is.
+What happened to all this praise for how to gutsy, no-nonsense, brave, courageous president Obama is?

 You know, Congress had asked for this memo and others, and the White House had refused while talking about all this transparency.

-They've been asking for this, these memos on the kill list for years from Obama.
+They've been asking for these memos on the kill list for years from Obama.

-And now it's a big one eighty here.
+And now we have a big 180 here.

 Oh, yeah, perfectly fine to ask questions.

-Doesn't mean you're gonna get any answers, by the way, but at least we won't send you to the firing squad for asking.
+Doesn't mean you're going to get any answers, by the way, but at least we won't send you to the firing squad for asking.

 We will not punish you for asking.